sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 As regards the projects, the admin user can do the following:

-- View all the projects.
+- View all the projects which admin user belongs.
-- View the executions of all the workflows.
+- View the executions of all the workflows which admin user belongs.
-- View the executions of all the analytical apps.
+- View the executions of all the analytical apps which admin user belongs.
-- Create analytics app in any project.
+- Create analytics app in project which admin user belongs.

 Deleting Users/Groups